superxc3/xcmkb/list of items/list of keyboards/dactyl/Bastardkb/Nano/firmwarechangelog.md

 - [v3.0xcmkb - Full Vial Ported (2023-12-02)](#v30xcmkb---full-vial-ported-2023-12-02) This is for old batch
 - [Flashing UF2 Guide](#flashing-uf2-guide)

+## v0.2 xcmkb - splinktegrated (2024-01-05)
+- Change of mcu to splinktegrated
+- Rename info.json

-## v0.3 xcmkb - auto-mouse layer, left as main (2024-01-23)
+## v0.3 xcmkb - auto-mouse layer, left as main (2024-01-23) - not using
+This version is omitted as plugging in left trackball is unstable for scroll function etc. Auto-mouse layer is also not stable and hard to control.

 - Enable auto-mouse layer, touch the trackball auto-trigger mouse layer
 - Plug in left and trackball still working great
 - Notes for xc: `qmk compile -kb bastardkb/charybdis/3x5/v2/splinky_3vial -km vial`

-## v0.2 xcmkb - splinktegrated (2024-01-05)
-- Change of mcu to splinktegrated
-- Rename info.json

 # Flashing UF2 Guide